 - No out of pocket or reimbursable expense needed for students or professors.

 - Ability to roll existing individual print + online subscriptions without cancellation penalty or additional fees.

 - Anytime switch out of users/seats.

-- Simplified billing – one annual bill for all users, making it simple for school or district budgets.
+- Simplified billing – one annual bill for all users, making it simple for your institution.

 - Dedicated account manager available via email and phone.

 - Monthly reporting to track your campus usage.